 - Magnet at Strut (470 Castro St.): Walk-in clients are not being seen at this time.
 Please call the clinic at 415-581-1600 for instructions.
 Sexual health screenings with STI testing offered by appointment Wednesday – Saturday.
 Call 415-487-8037 to schedule an appointment.

-- 6th Street Harm Reduction Center (117 6th St.): Door services, including Narcan distribution, are available Monday – Friday, 11 am – 4 pm and Saturday from 4 pm – 8 pm.
+- 6th Street Harm Reduction Center (117 6th St.): Syringe access, safe disposal, harm reduction supplies and Narcan are available Monday – Friday, 11 am – 4 pm and Saturday, 4 pm – 8 pm.
 The Hepatitis C Wellness and locker programs, and medical services are available Monday – Friday, 11 am – 1 pm.
-Enrollment for HCV Wellness / Love Your Liver is now open during Hepatitis C Wellness hours.
-HIV, HCV and STI testing, pregnancy tests, and hormone checks are available Monday – Thursday from 11 am – 1 pm.
+Enrollment for HCV Wellness / Love Your Liver is open Tuesday – Friday, 11 am – 1 pm.
+HIV, HCV and STI testing, pregnancy tests, and hormone checks are available Tuesday – Friday from 11 am – 1 pm.

 - Mobile Syringe Sites: